windycom/maplibre-gl-js/developer-guides/globe.md

 In this case, an approximation instead of exact zooming is used as well.

 Globe controls also use panning inertia, just like mercator.
-Special care was taken to keep the movement speed of inertia consitent.
+Special care was taken to keep the movement speed of inertia consistent.